A Practical and Privacy-Preserving Framework for Real-World Large Language Model Services: Experiment and Performance Analysis

 \subsection{Experimental Setup}

-\textbf{Implementation:} Our implementation consists of two components: the server and the client, designed to closely mimic a real-world scenario.
-We use \textit{mkcert} to generate certificates for CA and the server, and install the root certificate on the client.
-The server provides HTTPS APIs to handle incoming requests.
-Since no modifications are required to the LLMs within our system, we leverage pre-trained GPT-2 models from Hugging Face to deliver the underlying inference capability on the server side.
+\textbf{Implementation:} Our implementation consisted of two components: the server and client, designed to closely mimic a real-world scenario.
+We used \textit{mkcert} to generate certificates for CA and server and install the root certificate on the client.
+The server provided HTTPS APIs to handle incoming requests.
+Because no modifications were required to the LLMs within our system, we used pre-trained DeepSeek-R1-Distill-Qwen-14B and DeepSeek-R1-Distill-Llama-8B models from Hugging Face to deliver the underlying inference capability on the server side.
 The client component sends requests to the server's API after verifying the server's identity using the root certificate.
-In our proposed solution, we employ a standardized RSA-based partially blind signature scheme as the foundational cryptographic component, detailed specifications can be found in \cite{amjad-cfrg-partially-blind-rsa-03}.
-The modulus $n$ is configured to be 2048 bits.
-The two hash functions utilized, designated as $H_M$ and $H_{MD}$, are derived from modifications of the SHA-384 algorithm.
+In our proposed solution, we used a standardised RSA-based partially blind signature scheme as the foundational cryptographic component; detailed specifications can be found in the study \cite{amjad-cfrg-partially-blind-rsa-03}.
+The modulus $n$ was configured to be 2048 bits.
+The two hash functions used, designated as $H_M$ and $H_{MD}$, were derived from modifications of the SHA-384 algorithm.

 We conducted four sets of experiments.
 The first three were comparative experiments: one control group using the original LLM without partially blind signatures and two experimental groups incorporating partially blind signatures.
-The experimental groups were further divided into the subscription mode group and the API mode group.
-In the control group, we asked the same question 10 times, measuring the processing time from request to response, as well as the size of the request and response data.
+The experimental groups were further divided into the subscription and API mode groups.
+In the control group, we asked five different questions(Q1-Q5)\footnote{Q1: ‘What is the tallest mountain in the world?’; Q2: ‘What does the Planck constant represent in physics?’; Q3: ‘Which planet is known as the “Red Planet”?’; Q4: ‘What is the chemical symbol for gold?’; Q5: ‘How many bones are there in an adult human body?’}, and repeated these five questions in sequence to enhance the reliability of the experiment, measuring the processing time from request to response, as well as the size of the request and response data.
 The same setup was applied to the experimental groups.
-The data from both experimental groups were compared with the control group, and the detailed results are shown in TABLE \ref{tab:title}.
+The data from both experimental groups were compared with the control group, and the detailed results are listed in TABLE \ref{tab:quantitative_results}.
 In the final experiment, we focused on the API-based mode, where we generated 10 signatures in a single request.
 We measured this duration of the process, along with the sizes of both the request and response data.
-We placed the server and client within the same local area network (LAN), utilizing a router with a bandwidth of 300 Mbps as the infrastructure to build a network environment that relatively conforms to real-world conditions.